IntroCSCI/colorvisionproject-mjsolone/README.md

 My program, essentially, takes the user input on which type of color blindness they have and then the program will change the colors of said website into colors that are easier to be seen by each respective group.
 # v0.2 Updates
 In addition to the original use of this algorithim I have added a few updates to fix the funtionality.
 For example putting code chunks into functionsd and adding the use and storage of vectors.
+#v1.0 Updates
+In this update I cleaned up the program by adding the class 'color' which stores the type of colorblindness and the two colors that changed.
 ## Developer

 Matthew Solone